hashd-social/hashdash/README.md

 # HASHDash

-Official Management Portal for HASHD waitlist entries and analytics etc.
+Official Management Portal for HASHD waitlist onboarding, analytics, and operational controls.
+This system is separate from the HASHD protocol and does not affect the main client.

 ## Setup